The Path to a better future is right in front of you

-The Master’s in Fine and Decorative Art and Design derives from the oldest programme at the Institute, the 'Works of Art' course, which started in 1969.
+The Master’s in Fine and Decorative Art and Design derives from the oldest program at the Institute, the 'Works of Art' course, which started in 1969.
 It offers an integrated study of fine and decorative art and design based on case studies drawn from the late Renaissance through to the late Twentieth Century.
 These studies are used as lenses through which to examine the production and materiality of art objects, and to consider aspects of consumption, including patronage and collecting and the historical and contemporary art market.
 Students are equipped with sophisticated visual, critical and research skills, enabling them to work in all areas of the international art world.

-The programme welcomes students from a variety of backgrounds who are motivated by an object-based approach to the study of the fine and decorative arts, and who wish to pursue a career working closely with art works, whether in an auction house, commercial gallery, art fair, museum, or as a consultant or independent researcher.
+The program welcomes students from a variety of backgrounds who are motivated by an object-based approach to the study of the fine and decorative arts, and who wish to pursue a career working closely with art works, whether in an auction house, commercial gallery, art fair, museum, or as a consultant or independent researcher.
 Students are able to specialise in areas of particular interest within the fine and decorative arts.
-In addition, students take two focused options which complement the core teaching, choosing from a range offered across the MA programmes.
+In addition, students take two focused options which complement the core teaching, choosing from a range offered across the MA programs.

 Navigating the Art World

 All of the MA programs are enhanced by a shared core curriculum, Navigating the Art World, which introduces students to the global art world and provides them with understanding of art business principles, professional skills and critical understanding to mobilise at the completion of their degrees.